ATahma/myDotFiles/README.md

 # myDotFiles
-myDotFiles - on an ~~Antergos~~ Arch Linux (BTW) Base Install I first did it on Antergos Base but due to many connectivity issues, bloatware and bugs (e.g. public wifi connectivity issues) I decide to distrohopp again, but the dotfile stay the same.
+myDotFiles - on an ~~Antergos~~ Arch Linux (BTW) Base Install

+I first did it on Antergos Base but due to many connectivity issues, software that I did not need and bugs (e.g. public wifi connectivity issues) I decide to distrohopp again, but the dotfile stay the same.

 ### Packages to install:
  __xorg_xbacklight :__ for screen brightness